top of page

 Client on Platform.png

 Users encountered a myriad of issues with the Fashionr application.
-Their feedback painted a clear picture of frustration and inefficiency:
+Their feedback painted a clear picture of frustration and inefficiencies

 The red outline indicates the problematic areas based on user research and feedback.

 Despite these improvements, the journey was far from over.
-There were still many areas requiring attention, but we were on the right track.
+There were still many areas requiring attention, but I was on the right track.

 Final Design Refresh

-The latest version of Fashionr was a testament to user feedback and meticulous UI methodologies.
+The latest version of Fashionr was a testament to UX/ UI meticulous methodologies.

 SCROLL LEFT AND RIGHT TO SEE THE DIFFERENCE